unibonn/htcondor-bonn/docs/_exercises/4_submit_many_jobs.md

 > :exclamation: As you may have guessed, we are going to play a small lottery game here.
 This simulates a weekly lottery, and 52 draws are done, a single one per job.
 > Please create the directory `lotto_sheets` and prepare your lucky numbers in it.
-> You should create at least one file with exactly 6 numbers (one per line) in it, and name it with the extension `.txt`.
-You can also create multiple files
+> You should create at least one file with exactly 6 numbers (one per line) in it.
+The numbers should range between 1 and 49.
-> if you have more than one set of lucky numbers.
+> Name the file with the extension `.txt`.
+You can also create multiple files if you have more than one set of lucky numbers.

 > :exclamation: Submit the job as follows and check what happens:
 {% highlight shell %}